-Applications of two-dimensional transition metal dichalcogenides (2D TMDCs) increase both their environment pollution and risks to human health.
-Due to large surface areas of 2D nanosheets, they often form multi-layered nano clusters of various thicknesses in aqueous solutions.
-In this work, we address the safety issue of 2D TMDCs with a focus on the cellular effects of thickness of WS2 nanosheets.
-At a very low and non-lethal concentration (4 cm2/mL or 25 μg/mL), 4-layered WS2 nanosheets (WS2-4) primarily bound to cell surface with less internalization, while 30-layered WS2 nanosheets (WS2-30) were mostly internalized by human bronchial epithelial cells.
-Although cellular interactions at this low concentration caused no alterations in cell cycle, apoptosis, necrosis or cytotoxicity, cell autophagy was induced in both cases through mTOR-dependent pathways by perturbing a number of signaling molecules, such as amyloid precursor protein (APP) and cysteine-X-cysteine chemokine receptor 4 (CXCR-4).
+The applications of two-dimensional transition metal dichalcogenides (2D TMDCs) pose an increased risk to both the environment and human health.
+Due to the large surface area of 2D nanosheets, they often form multi-layered nanoclusters of various thicknesses in aqueous solution.
+In this work, we address the safety issue of 2D TMDCs with focus on the cellular effects of the thickness of WS2 nanosheets.
+At a very low and non-lethal concentration (4 cm2 mL−1 or 25 μg mL−1), 4-layered WS2 nanosheets (WS2-4) were primarily bound to the cell surface with less internalization, while 30-layered WS2 nanosheets (WS2-30) were mostly internalized by human bronchial epithelial cells.
+Although the cellular interactions at this low concentration caused no alterations in the cell cycle, apoptosis, necrosis and cytotoxicity, cell autophagy was induced in both cases through mTOR-dependent pathways by perturbing a number of signaling molecules, such as amyloid precursor protein (APP) and cysteine-X-cysteine chemokine receptor 4 (CXCR-4).
 The finding of activation of cell autophagy from both outside and inside of cells reveals a novel feature of biological perturbations by 2D nanosheets.
-At the same time, this finding will help make general guidelines for safe applications of 2D nanomaterials.
+This finding will help in the formulation of general guidelines for the safe application of 2D nanomaterials.

 - This article is part of the themed collection: 2019 Nanoscale HOT Article Collection